 We have a strict “robots for good” policy.
 Sometimes, this involves us saying “no thank you” so that we can take a more positive stand.
 We screen each sale to ensure our tech is used responsibly.
 Each proposal has the eyes of our Directors, and if we don’t like the idea, we won’t do it.
 Also, we don’t, and never will sell our robots for military use.

-Before working with us, or for us, we highly recommend a read around the steps we take in maintaining our ethical stance.
+We’ll be sharing an overview of our ethical stance soon – watch this space!
 If you have an ethical cause related to the robotics industry that you’d like our assistance with (e.g. circulating a petition, letter of support etc.), please get in touch.

 We’re working towards robotics for a safer world by allowing robots to enter extreme environments where it would be too risky for a human to go.
 This includes jobs that are too dull, dirty, difficult, dexterous, dangerous, and/or dear.
 We aim to help businesses become more productive and allow workers to carry out more specialised tasks.

 We do believe that rather than feeding into media influence around the fear of robots, we need to be open and pragmatic with much-needed discussions around the role of responsible employers.
 This involves transparency around ethical guidelines and employee job protection when employers introduce such technology into their businesses.
 We’re happy to work with policymakers or employers who would like help defining a framework.

 Ever since we found ourselves a “proper” office after making robots from our Founder’s attic, we’ve turned our attention towards reducing our carbon footprint and protecting our wildlife.
 Key steps include moving to Ecotricity – the world’s first Green Electricity company (where the energy generates from renewable sources) and partnering with three C02 offsetting charities (Woodland Trust, Trees for Cities and Carbon Footprint Ltd).